shervin31/Data-Structures-and-Algorthms/README.md

-# Data Structures & Algorithms in C
+# 🖥️ Data Structures in C

-This repository contains my work and learning experiences from the **EEK Data Structures in C** course.
+This repository contains my work and learning experiences from the **Data Structures in C** course.
 Throughout the semester, I explored the fundamentals of C programming and built a strong foundation in various data structures and algorithms.

 The course started with an introduction to C programming concepts, including compiling and executing programs.
 I learned about program structure, syntax, data types, variables, operators, expressions, and flow control.
 These fundamentals allowed me to write efficient and structured programs.